 Greek Feta Dip

-Greek Feta Dip combines creamy whipped feta with zesty marinated tomatoes and diced cucumbers.
-Serve this dip with toasted baguette, pita chips, or raw veggies!
+Greek Feta Dip combines creamy whipped feta, cream cheese, and Greek yogurt with zesty marinated veggies.
+Serve this dip with toasted baguette, crackers, or raw veggies!

-A bowl of the Greek whipped feta dip loaded with tomatoes.
+A bowl of Greek feta dip with pretzel crisps.

 There is always a great reason for a delicious dip – game day, a weekend happy hour, girls’ night in, birthday parties, or any holiday gathering.
 We also like this dip as a side dish for dinner.
 Pair it with a lean protein and some roasted veggies for a full meal.